MOORE404/Melodify/README.md

 Built using **Python, Pygame, and MIDI**, Melodify supports beginner to intermediate players, blending **music theory, gamification, UX principles, and immersive audio** into a dynamic experience.

+### Discovery & Conceptualization
+- **Problem:** Traditional music practice can be repetitive and uninspiring, causing many learners to quit.
+- **Core Idea:** Create a "choose your own adventure" style guided improvisation, letting users influence the music as they play.
+- **Target Users:** Beginners wanting an intuitive start and intermediate players seeking creative exploration.

 ---

 ## UX Journey